Musician entrepreneurs need to be building four specific things. What are they?

 - Businesses.
 If you own a business, and it produces income without your constant monitoring, it can definitely be considered an asset.

 - Investments.
 Again, most investments people call “sure bets” – like mutual funds – have an incredibly low success rate.
-If you really want to learn the ins and outs of investing, read a book like Tony Robbins’ MONEY Master The Game: 7 Simple Steps to Financial Freedom (buy it on Amazon, or buy it on Amazon Canada), which is a great book, but a really long and sometimes difficult read.
+If you really want to learn the ins and outs of investing, read a book like Tony Robbins’ MONEY Master The Game: 7 Simple Steps to Financial Freedom (buy it on Amazon), which is a great book, but a really long and sometimes difficult read.

 - Property.
 This includes intellectual property, which is good news for musicians (your music is a form of property).
 Of course, real estate and land also fall under this category.